 - Wait it out.
 This may be one of the most difficult things that you can do as a parent.
 You want to jump in and fix things.
 You want to make your student feel better.
 But sometimes, you may need to sit back and wait to see what happens.
-Wait to see if things get better.
-“Wait time” allows your student the opportunity to find solutions herself.
+Wait to see if things get better. ”Wait time” allows your student the opportunity to find solutions.
 Wait time allows your student to realize that things sometimes improve when given time.

 - Encourage your student to stay on campus and work through the issue.
 Staying on campus and dealing with issues may be better than coming home and trying to escape from problems.
 Encourage your student to make connections and take advantage of the support available at school.

 - Your student may need a break.
-Sometimes, in spite of everyone’s best efforts – student, parents, college – the current difficulties may not be able to be overcome.
+Sometimes, in spite of everyone’s best efforts — student, parents, college — the current difficulties may not be able to be overcome.
 Your student may need a break from school to work on issues, find balance, search for a sense of purpose, or perhaps just mature a bit.
-You may need to talk to your student about whether she should withdraw from school or take a leave of absence for a few weeks, a semester or a year.
-Talk about why this plan might make sense and what your student will do if she isn’t at school.
+You may need to talk to your student about whether they should withdraw from school or take a leave of absence for a few weeks, a semester or a year.
+Talk about why this plan might make sense and what your student will do if they aren’t at school.
 For some students, a break may provide the opportunity to refocus and then return to school ready to succeed.

 It is difficult for a parent to see a child of any age in difficulty, trouble, or pain.
 Most college students will hit some rough patches at various points during their college career.
 Most students will weather the difficult times and bounce back.
 Some students’ difficulties will be more serious and they will need their parents’ help and guidance to get through.
 As parents, we must remember that our students are likely to be stronger, more aware, and more competent at the end of a difficult time.